Research Writing for Beginners – (A to Z for Research Papers) – FULL

 Writing papers is an inevitable part of academia, and mastery of the form is critical for success regardless of intended field of study.
 It is not sufficient to be able to write a thesis statement and have strong topic sentences; students must also be able to use outside sources to develop ideas.
 Many students cringe when they hear the words “research paper,” but there is no need to fear!

 Skills learned in this class include choosing a topic, writing a thesis, conducting research through both primary and secondary sources, evaluating sources, using both paper notecards and electronic notecards, editing drafts, and compiling documentation.
-Students also will learn the most up-to-date methodology for MLA form.
-The Modern Language Association regularly publishes new editions, and your students will learn precisely what to do as dictated by the most recent update.
-Students will also learn to use APA form and will have a brief introduction to Chicago style.
+Students will also gain a solid understanding of plagiarism, including its ramifications and how to avoid it.
+Finally, they will learn to properly employ the most up-to-date MLA style, will have the opportunity to practice APA style, and will have a brief introduction to Chicago style.
+Over the course of the semester, students will complete three different types of research papers (informative, persuasive, and literary) and one annotated bibliography.

 Date & Time